haskaalo/wikisp/README.md

 make dump-processing
 ```

+### Detailed guide (To keep clean CSV and SQLite3 graph database and)
-The following section is a step by step guide on building adjacency lists (Not needed if `make dump-processing` was ran)
+The following section is a step by step guide on building wikipedia link adjacency lists in a CSV format which is not processed and in a SQLite3 database format that

+The SQLite3 schema is [available here](https://github.com/haskaalo/wikisp/blob/main/dump-processing/database/migrations/1_init_sqlite.sql)

 #### 1. Parsing dumps to CSV files
 After environnement variables are set the first step required to build Wikipedia link adjacency lists is to parse the dumps and write them to a csv file (Note: They are written to a CSV for faster parsing).
 This is done doing the following command on a terminal: